Vietnam vows tough measures to avert anti-China unrest

 Tu insisted that was not the case.

-"The police force has taken strong measures so that we have minimised the damage from what happened," he said.
+"The police force has taken strong measures so that we have minimized the damage from what happened," he said.
 "We are always proactive, we are not passive, not slow."

 Vietnam allowed rallies in its biggest cities a week ago in a rare move by police, which have reputation for thwarting demonstrations and arresting protesters, even though the country's constitution allows freedom of assembly.
 State media also reported the rallies extensively.